i-love-flamingo/flamingo/framework/flamingo/ReadmeSession.md

 ```

 ##### custom

 You can create your own session backend by implementing the gorilla `sessions.Store` interface.
 There is a list of existing implementation in the [gorilla/sessions repository](https://github.com/gorilla/sessions/#store-implementations).

+You may define a custom session store backend using either of two ways:

+##### Replacing `flamingo.SessionModule`

 To use them, just replace the default `flamingo.SessionModule` and bind your implementation to the `session.Store` interface via dingo.

+##### Providing Completely Custom Session Backend

+In case you for example run into the issue that you are using a different flamingo module that depends on the builtin `flamingo.SessionModule` and you do not want to replace this other module too, there is an alternative:
+You can define your own custom session store backend that conforms with the `flamingo.CustomSessionBackend` interface and then bind it to it like in `injector.Bind(new(flamingo.CustomSessionBackend)).To(new(CustomStoreBackend))`.

 ### Authentication